tydaeus/notes/windows/powershell/powershell_scripting.md

 .PARAMETER Parameter1
     A description of Parameter1
 .EXAMPLE
-    Example of using the script
+    Example of using the script.
+The first line is assumed to be the commandline invocation, and will be formatted as such when displayed.
 .NOTES
     Miscellaneous notes, such as versioning and authoring.
 #>